What They Do

-Ammunition Technicians are responsible for Canadian Forces ammunition stockpiles and explosives safety programs.
-They also perform technical inspections, tests, proofs, maintenance, modification and disposal of all Canadian Forces ammunition.
+Ammunition Technicians are responsible for all Forces' ammunition, explosive stockpiles, as well as ammunition and explosives safety programs.
+They also perform technical inspections, tests, proofs, maintenance, modification and disposal of all Forces' ammunition and explosives.

 The primary responsibilities of Ammunition Technicians are to:

-- Provide advice on all explosive safety matters
+- Provide advice on all ammunition and explosive safety matters

 - Maintain static facilities, field and deployed installations